aminya/AcuteML.jl/README.md

   # add fields(elements) here
 end
 ```
-* Specify the element name in a string after the struct name
+* Specify the html/xml struct name as a string after the struct name after a space
 ```julia
 @aml struct Person "person"
   # add fields(elements) here
 end
 ```
-* Sepecify the html/xml name for childs in a string in front of the field after `,`
+* Sepecify the html/xml field name as a string in front of the field after `,`
 ```julia
 field, "study-field"
 ```
-* If the html/xml name is the same as variable's name, you can use `"~"` instead
+* If the html/xml name is the same as variable/type's name, you can use `"~"` instead
 ```julia
 age::UInt, "~"
 ```